oasis-tcs/openc2-impl-https/open-impl-https.md

 The implementation and use of TLS SHOULD align with the best currently available security guidance, such as that provided in [[RFC7525](#rfc7525)]/BCP 195.

-The TLS session MUST use non-NULL ciphersuites for authentication, integrity, and confidentiality (NULL ciphersuites do not provide confidentiality).
+The TLS session MUST use non-NULL cipher suites for authentication, integrity, and confidentiality (NULL cipher suites do not provide confidentiality).
 Sessions MAY be renegotiated within these constraints.

-OpenC2 endpoints supporting TLS v1.2 MUST NOT use any of the blacklisted ciphersuites identified in Appendix A of [[RFC7540](#rfc7540)].
+OpenC2 endpoints supporting TLS v1.2 MUST NOT use any of the blacklisted cipher suites identified in Appendix A of [[RFC7540](#rfc7540)].

 OpenC2 endpoints supporting TLS v1.3 MUST NOT implement zero round trip time resumption (0-RTT).
 Requests sent as part of 0-RTT resumption are vulnerable to a replay attack.